See directions for online registration through My Cardinal Connect

 - You CAN NOT register prior to submission of your Bacterial Meningitis shot record.

 - If you are required to submit TSI test scores, or prove exemption, you CAN NOT register prior to submitting scores.

 A : TVCC does require all first time students and all students new to TVCC to meet with an advisor (advisors are available on each campus) prior to their initial registration.
 This ensures you are put into the correct pathway and understand our registration process.
 We also ask students who have completed 30 or more credit hours to see an advisor before the next registration for a 30-hour Degree Audit and to discuss graduation plans.
 Otherwise you can self-register online through My Cardinal Connect student portal as long as you are eligible and feel comfortable about what specific courses you need to take.

 A : Students who have not completed their developmental courses will NOT be able to register online, as well as students who are on academic probation/suspension.
 Also first time students and those new to TVCC will have trouble registering online if they have not met with an advisor to set up their degree plan.
 If you have completed 30 or more credit hours, you will be also blocked from online registration pending meeting with an advisor for your 30-hour Degree Audit.

 A : After building your initial schedule, you can make changes to it as many times as you would like through the end of registration.
-These changes can be made with an advisor in the Advisement Center on any campus, or online through your Cardinal Connection.
+These changes can be made with an advisor in the Advisement Center on any campus, or online through your My Cardinal Connect student portal.

 A : Any time you are considering dropping a course be sure to check with the proper channels to ensure the drop will not cause any trouble for you: